mlcommons/croissant/docs/croissant-spec-draft.md

 Croissant supports a few simple transformations that can be applied on the source data:

-- delimiter: split a string into an array using the supplied character.
+- separator: split a string into an array using the supplied character.
 - readLines: read the content of the file line by line.
 - unArchive: extract the content of the archive.
 True by default for archive file types (zip, tgz, etc.).
-- regex: A regular expression to parse the data.
+- regex: A regular expression to parse the data, with one capture group that corresponds to the output value.
-- jsonPath: A JSON path to evaluate on the (JSON) data source.

 For example, to extract information from a filename using a regular expression, we can write: